 Dental insurance explained

-- Routine NHS treatments (check-ups, small corrections to fillings, polishing)
+- Routine treatments (check-ups, scaling, and polishing)

 - Complex treatments (oral surgery, extraction of teeth, crowns, fillings and bridges)